 Pay-as-you-can pricing is also available; patrons are asked simply to enter in an amount that works for them, with no questions asked and no judgment passed.
 We believe the arts are our collective cultural heritage and should be available to all regardless of financial means.

-In place of our usual informal pre-concert talk, each piece on the program will be preceded by a brief video conversation involving our musicians
+In place of our usual informal pre-concert talk, the program will be interspersed with commentary

-casually talking about the piece, what they think is unique or special about it, and points of interest to listen for.
+by our artistic director, where he discusses what he finds unique or special about the music, and points of interest to listen for.